farsider350/p2pool-dgb-scrypt-350/README.md

 		For Zen Server
 		pypy run_p2pool.py --net digibyte

+		If the Zen Server has no peers and throws an error, start up with 'digibyte2' and let others use 'digibyte' to connect to you.

 		For Ilsawa's Server
 		pypy run_p2pool.py --net digibyteils

-To make your node accessible from the internet, open the following ports on your router (both the worker port and peer-2-peer port please!): Worker Port = 5055; Peer-2-Peer Port = 5024
+To make your node accessible from the internet, open the following ports on your router (both the worker port and peer-2-peer port please!): Worker Port = 5025; Peer-2-Peer Port = 5024

 Run for additional options: